New York Pass and tourist cards: complete guide 2026

 - Regular buses serving Manhattan and the other boroughs (Brooklyn, Queens, Bronx)

-⚠️ Suburban trains (e.g., NJ Transit, LIRR, Metro-North) are not part of city transportation and require separate tickets.
+⚠️ Suburban trains (e.g., NJ Transit, LIRR, Metro-North) are not part of city transport and require separate tickets.

 You will use them only in special cases, such as out-of-town excursions or if you are staying very far from Manhattan (e.g., in some areas of New Jersey).